The mirror conjecture for minuscule flag varieties: Introduction

 \section{Introduction}

-Let $G$ be a complex semisimple algebraic group, $B \subset G$ be a Borel subgroup, and $P\subset G$ a parabolic subgroup containing $B$.
+Let $G$ be a complex almost simple algebraic group, $B \subset G$ a Borel subgroup, and $P\subset G$ a parabolic subgroup containing $B$.
 Let $B^\vee \subset P^\vee \subset G^\vee$ denote the Langlands duals.
 In the case that $P^\vee$ is a minuscule maximal parabolic subgroup, we prove the mirror theorem that the \defn{quantum connection} of the partial flag variety $G^\vee/P^\vee$ is isomorphic to the \defn{character $\aD$-module} of the geometric crystal associated to $(G,P)$.
-This isomorphism is the top row of the following diagram of $\aD$-modules, where the bottom row is an instance of the geometric Langlands program.
+This isomorphism is the top row of the diagram of $\aD$-modules of Figure~\ref{fig:four}, where the bottom row is an instance of the geometric Langlands program.

+In fact, our main result is stronger.
+It concerns the \emph{equivariant} quantum cohomology of $G^\vee/P^\vee$ and moreover adds a \emph{parameter} $\hbar\in \A^1$.
+This is Theorem~\ref{thm:Shbar}.
+Specializing $\hbar=1$ is the equivariant version of the above mirror theorem which was conjectured by Rietsch~\cite{Rietsch:mirror-construction-QH-GmodP}, and taking the semiclassical limit ($\hbar\to 0$) yields the equivariant Peterson isomorphism which was stated in the as yet unpublished lectures of Peterson~\cite{Peterson:lectures}.